If you love never having money and enjoy drowning in debt stop reading now!

 Had you met us in 2009 you would have found an all American family.
 My husband Jeff, had just finished post graduate school.
 Our two daughters were in a small private school in a town near by.
 I was a stay at home mom.
-Life was good until a small change in our financial picture sent a tidal wave through our lives.
+Life was good.
+Until.
+Yep, that little word sent a ripple in our finances that rocked our world!

 Although we were thrilled post graduate school was over, it was now it was time to pay for the loan we took out to finish his degree.
 We were able to cash flow a lot of his education but the last $20,000 we just didn’t have.
 Not only that, we had other debt that needed to be addressed.
 That included medical bills, a credit card and the dreaded car note.